 For most couples, finances are shared.
 Income from either spouse is for the family, and debt for either spouse is treated as a shared obligation.

 Because of this shared effort to pay off the loan, cosigning in a refinanced or consolidated loan sounds like a no brainer.
-By using the combined income of the couple, they are able to get the lowest possible interest rate and get the debt paid off faster.
+Cosigning means combining incomes and increasing the odds of an approval and better interest rates.

-Unfortunately, the seemingly obvious solution is not the best practice.
+Unfortunately, this common practice is not usually the best choice.
 There are two main reasons.

 Reason #1: Getting Credit in the Future

 In theory, the ability of a couple to afford a home should not change whether they are cosigned on a loan or not.
-In reality, it can have an impact.
+In reality, it matters.

 Some lenders may try to tell you that they won’t double count your debts, but in this day and age, that is a very tough promise to make.
 Most credit decisions are made by a computer using a fixed formula.
 There is very little room for human input.
 These systems are also far from perfect.
 As a result, double counting of shared debt is a very real problem, and one that should be avoided.